web3coach/the-blockchain-bar/Readme.md

 ## What will you build?

-Chapter by chapter, you will build a full peer-to-peer, autonomous blockchain system in Go and **learn all standard blockchain components!**
+Chapter by chapter, you will build a full peer-to-peer, autonomous training blockchain system in Go and **learn all standard blockchain components!**

+**Note: This codebase is only for educational (training, learning) purposes.
+Do not use this code in production.**

 ### 1) You will build a peer-to-peer system from scratch